Description

 Distinctive Features

-Torrone di Bagnara PGI is fruit of the expert artisanality and experience of generations of Bagnara nougat makers, who found a way of adding a touch of originality to the production process by introducing processing stages such as “the monk’s cloak” and “the vitreous break”, which have contributed to defining the unusual organoleptic qualities of the product.
+Torrone di Bagnara PGI is the result of skilful artisan techniques being passed down through generations of Bagnara nougat makers, who found a way of adding a touch of originality to the production process by introducing processing stages such as “the monk’s cloak” and “the vitreous break”, which have contributed to defining the unusual organoleptic qualities of the product.